UKCloud/documentation/articles/vmware/vmw-gs-build-vm-vcd.md

 In this guide, you've learned how to build a simple virtual machine and connect it to the internet.

 For information about more creating complex VDCs so that you can make the most of UKCloud for VMware, see the [*Getting Started Guide for UKCloud for VMware*](vmw-gs.md).
-This *Getting Started Guide* provides links to documents that describe each of the different parts of your environment in more detail.
+This *Getting Started Guide* provides links to articles that describe each of the different parts of your environment in more detail.

-If you want a more comprehensive guide to the platform, take a look at the [*vCloud Director Administrator's Guide*](https://docs.vmware.com/en/vCloud-Director/9.7/com.vmware.vcloud.admin.doc/GUID-3A4FBE1E-6BDB-4AE4-93F8-D23A8DCBD1F1.html) and the [*vCloud Director Tenant Portal Guide*](https://docs.vmware.com/en/vCloud-Director/9.7/com.vmware.vcloud.tenantportal.doc/GUID-74C9E10D-9197-43B0-B469-126FFBCB5121.html).
+If you want a more comprehensive guide to the platform, take a look at the [*VMware Cloud Director Tenant Portal Guide*](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-74C9E10D-9197-43B0-B469-126FFBCB5121.html).

 ## Feedback